Orocrambus tuhualis

 Orocrambus tuhualis is a moth in the family Crambidae.
-It was described by Cajetan Felder, Rudolf Felder and Alois Friedrich Rogenhofer in 1875.
-It is endemic to New Zealand, where it has been recorded in the South Island and Wellington in the North Island.
-This species prefers habitat that consists of swampy areas.

-The wingspan is 23–28 mm.
-Adults have been recorded on wing from November to December.
+It was first described by Cajetan Felder and Alois Friedrich Rogenhofer in 1875.
+It is endemic to New Zealand, where it has been recorded in the South Island and around Wellington in the North Island.
+This species inhabits swampy areas and is associated with patches of the fern Pteridium aquilinum.
+It also frequents clearings in beech forest.
+Adults have been recorded on the wing in November and December.
+It has been hypothesised that the larval host plant for this moth are species in the genus Juncus.